Our House (musical): Act 1

 Camden lad Joe Casey arrives to his house, later joined by his best friends Emmo and Lewis, his girlfriend Sarah, and her best friends Billie and Angie, where a party has been organised by his mother, Kath, for his sixteenth birthday ("Our House").
 After the party, wanting to impress Sarah, Joe breaks into a building site to show her his street, Casey Street, from above.
 When the police arrive, Joe convinces Sarah to run away and is left with the decision of whether to run away or give himself up.
 The story splits into two paths revealed by the ghost of Joe's dead criminal dad: the right path where Joe gives himself up, and the wrong path where he runs away ("Simple Equation").

 On the wrong path, Joe escapes the police but is berated by Sarah, and looked down upon by Dad.
-Joe, Emmo and Lewis drown their sorroghost of Joe's dead criminal dad: the right path where Joe gives himself up, and the wrong path where he runs away ("Simple Equation").
+Joe, Emmo and Lewis drown their sorrows at the pub ("My Girl").

-On the wrong path, Joe escapes the police but is berated by Sarahws at the pub ("My Girl").
 When Joe wakes up, he encounters Reecey, the school hardman, who offers Joe an opportunity to leave school and get involved with a "business idea" he has ("Baggy Trousers").
 On the right path, the judge sentences Joe to go to a young offender institution.
 Joe is subsequently branded an embarrassment by neighbours and family members.
 Upon his release, Joe tries to get a job, but all of his interviews fail when he reveals that he is a young offender ("Embarrassment").